 "Methane is a very potent greenhouse gas.
 It's 20 times more potent than carbon dioxide," said Peter Drekmeier, mayor of Palo Alto and a speaker at the ceremony.
 "This is not only taking advantage of a waste product, but it's something far more potent than CO2."

-The cities of Palo Alto and Alameda, public utilities that do not buy their energy from PG&E, were first in line to take advantage of the Ox Mountain Landfill gas conversion project when it was announced in 2004, and
+The cities of Palo Alto and Alameda, public utilities that do not buy their energy from PG&E, were first in line to take advantage of the Ox Mountain Landfill gas conversion project when it was announced in 2004, and they each draw half the energy.

 Palo Alto currently derives 19 percent of its electricity from renewable sources, including other local landfill methane projects, with a goal of increasing the proportion to 33 percent by 2015.
 Alameda Municipal Power began purchasing renewable energy in the 1980s, and green energy now accounts for 65 percent of its portfolio, according to Girish Balachandran, general manager of the public utility.